 One of the best ways I’ve seen Sydney homeowners improve the design, functionality and aesthetics during a home renovation is by removing inconvenient internal walls.
-Wall removal can create an open plan living area, make way for a bigger, luxury bathroom or kitchen, or just ‘open up’ space in your home.
+Wall removal can create an open-plan living area, make way for a kitchen or bathroom renovation in Sydney, or just ‘open up’ space in your home.
 However, wall removal is not as simple as just “deleting” a wall.
 There are several aspects to consider before you start.

 Here is a guide to help you understand the potential issues that can arise if you try to remove a wall and how these can impact the cost of removing a wall inside your house.

 Why would you remove an interior wall?

 The removal of an interior wall will enable a big difference in the aesthetics and functionality of your home.
 Perhaps you want to combine your kitchen and dining rooms, increase the open space inside your house, or simply allow the natural light inside the house.
 Knowing the purpose of removing an interior wall will help you prioritise and carefully plan it out to get the best value for your money.

 Before you get started, here are 4 things to consider when you’re thinking about removing an interior wall in your home: